sib-swiss/first-steps-with-R-training/README.md

  * [Day 2 - morning slides](First-steps-with-R_day2_morning.pdf) discusses visualization in R and how to create and customize simple, yet efficient, graphics from your data
  * [Day 2 - afternoon slides](First-steps-with-R_day2_afternoon.pdf) introduces how to perform statistical analysis in R (be warned: this is not a statistics course and only aims to show how the language deals with it)

+## Citation

+If you enjoyed this course or found it beneficial and want to refer to it, please cite it as :

+Diana Marek, Leonore Wigger, & Wandrille Duchemin.
+(2022, February 15).
+Course material First steps with R in Life Sciences.
+Zenodo. https://doi.org/10.5281/zenodo.6091478